saurabhdeshpande93/gp-auto-regression/README.md

 The framework takes force inputs and predicts full-field displacements of solid bodies along with uncertainties.

-The proposed framework has two stages
+The proposed framework has two stages <br />

 **1. Training**: <br />
 - Autoencoder Network Training: Train the autoencoder network on full field displacement data and use the encoder part to obtain latent representations of the full field displacements.
 - Gaussian Processes Training: Use the latent representations obtained using the autoencoder network to train independent GPs.
 The input features for the GPs are body force density vectors, each with a dimension of 3.